truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Enable TPC" field has been added to :menuselection:`Services --> iSCSI --> Extents --> Add Extent`.

-* :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to three configuration options used by kernel iSCSI.
+* :menuselection:`Services --> iSCSI --> Target Global Configuration` has been reduced to the configuration options used by kernel iSCSI.
+The "ISNS Servers" and "Pool Available Size Threshold" fields have been added.

 * The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.